AOskari/TMS/README.md

 # TMS (Tiedä Mitä Syöt) / Know What You Eat

-This is a school project for a mobile application development course.
-The main goal of the project is to practice mobile app development using object-oriented programming, using Java as the programming language and Android Studio as the IDE.
+The main goal of this project is to practice native Android development using object-oriented programming, utilizing Java as the programming language and Android Studio as the IDE.

 The application consists of three main portions: Koti, Profiili, and Ateriat.
 You can navigate through the activities using the bottom navigation bar.
 Data and singletons are stored in the user's SharedPreferences folder.